hudochenkov/stylelint-order/rules/properties-order/README.md

 }
 ```

-### `emptyLineBeforeUnspecified: "always"|"never"`
+### `emptyLineBeforeUnspecified: "always"|"never"|"threshold"`

 Default behavior does not enforce the presence of an empty line before an unspecified block of properties.

 If `"always"`, the unspecified group must be separated from other properties by an empty newline.
 If `"never"`, the unspecified group must have no empty lines separating it from other properties.

+When set to `"threshold"`, the behaviour switches between `"always"` and `"never"` based on the configured minimum
+property threshold.
+See the [`emptyLineBeforeMinimumThreshold` documentation](#emptyLineBeforeMinimumThreshold-number) for more information.

 Given: